-Part 1: About YourChoice Super &gt;
+Part 1: About Pearl YourChoice Super •

-Part 2: How super works &gt;
+Part 2: How super works •

-Part 3: Benefits of investing with YourChoice Super &gt;
+Part 3: Benefits of investing with Pearl YourChoi Super ce ►

-Part 4: Risks of super &gt;
+Part 4: Risks of super >

-Part 5: How we invest your money &gt;
+Part 5: How we invest your money >

-Part 6: Fees and costs &gt;
+Part 6: Fees and costs >

-Part 7: How super is taxed &gt;
+Part 7: How super is taxed >

-Part 8: How to open and operate an Account &gt;
+Part 8: How to open and operate an Account •

-Part 9: Other important information &gt;
+Part 9: Other important information >

-Part 10: Key definitions
+Part 10: Key definitions •

-Contribution type Detail contribution within 28 days of the end of the month in which you turn 75, provided you satisfy the 'work test' or the work test exemption and your total superannuation balance1 is less than the Transfer Balance Cap.
-After-tax contributions are in addition to your employer's SG or award contributions and do not include any contributions you make through salary sacrifice.
+Contribution type Detail After-tax contributions are in addition to your employer's SG or award contributions and do not include any contributions you make through salary sacrifice.
 They count towards your non-concessional contribution cap unless you claim a tax deduction for them.
 If you are eligible, you may be able to claim a tax deduction for your personal contributions.
 You must complete a Notice of intent to claim or vary a deduction for personal super contributions form , available in the Secure Online Portal and receive an acknowledgement from us before claiming a tax deduction in your tax return.
 Please refer to Part 7 of this Guide "How super is taxed' or ato.gov.au for more information.
 Making personal injuries contributions Certain personal injury payments can be contributed and are exempt from the contribution caps if all the criteria are satisfied.
 You should seek tax advice to confirm if a personal injuries payment qualifies under the taxation rules.
 If you are satisfied that your contribution qualifies under the rules, you must make the contribution within 90 days of the payment being received or the structured settlement or order coming into effect, whichever is later.
 You must notify us as the time of making the contribution by providing a completed Contributions for personal injury election form (available from ato.gov.au/super) that the contribution is a personal injury contribution.
 Contributions relating to CGT small business concessions Certain proceeds from the disposal of eligible small business assets can be contributed to your super and may be assessed under the CGT cap (subject to your lifetime limit) instead of the non-concessional cap.
 As the rules for making such a contribution are complex, you should seek advice from your tax advisor to determine if you are eligible for a small business CGT concession.
 You must advise us at the time you make the contribution that you are electing to use the CGT cap for all or part of the contribution by completing and providing the Capital Gains Tax Election form (available from ato.gov.au/super) with the contribution.
 Please note there are timeframes in which the contribution needs to be made.
 Making downsizer contributions From 1 July 2018, if you are 65 years old or older and meet the eligibility requirements, you may choose to make a "downsizer contribution" into your superannuation of up to \$300,000 (\$600,000 combined for a couple) from the proceeds of selling your principal home in Australia.
+Your "downsizer contribution" is not a non-concessional contribution and will not count towards your contribution caps.
+Downsizer contributions are not tax deductible and will be taken into account in determining your eligibility for Social Security entitlements.